 - The electronic signature

-Building trust in your exchanges
+Building trust in your communications

 Thanks to the electronic signature, any company has the power to reinforce the legal value of the documents it produces.
-This allows it to avoid the risk of disputes about their integrity or origin.
-It can therefore issue electronic invoices with complete confidence.
-This signature makes it possible to identify the signatory with certainty, but above all to authenticate and guarantee the integrity of the document
+This means it can avoid the risk of disputes about their integrity or origin.
+So, businesses can issue electronic invoices with complete confidence.
+With the electronic signature, you can identify the signatory with certainty, and above all authenticate and guarantee the integrity of the document.

 A strong need for support

-Sign on behalf of your company
+Electronic invoicing : sign securely on behalf of your company